strapi/strapi/docs/3.x.x/guides/graphql.md

 ## Configurations

 By default, the [Shadow CRUD](#shadow-crud) feature is enabled and the GraphQL is set to `/graphql`.
-The Playground is enabled by default for both the development and staging environments, however it is disabled in production, by changing the config option `playgroundAlways` to true, you can enable it.
+The Playground is enabled by default for both the development and staging environments, however it is disabled in production.
+By changing the config option `playgroundAlways` to true, you can enable it.

 Security limits on maximum number of items in your response by default is limited to 100, however you can change this on the following config option `amountLimit`.
 This should only be changed after careful consideration of the drawbacks of a large query which can cause what would basically be a DDoS (Distributed Denial of Service).
 And may cause abnormal load on your Strapi server, as well as your database server.